Anze1508/localstack-demo-project/README.md

-# I will create a simple application that stores user data (e.g., name and email) in DynamoDB and retrieves it using a Lambda function exposed through an API Gateway endpoint.
+# Creating a simple application that stores user data (e.g., name and email) in DynamoDB and retrieves it using a Lambda function exposed through an API Gateway endpoint.

 ## Prerequisites